 Step 11: Recording the final voiceover for your video case study

 - After several iterations of your video cut using a test voice over, you will finalise your voice over script.
 Now is the time to commission a voice over artist to read the final script for you.

 - When you are in the process of selecting the voice over artist, listen to the recorded samples of the work that they have undertaken for other clients and judge whether they sound like ‘you’ (e.g. your company).

 - We were looking for a young, agency-like type of voice, preferably female and we paid particular attention to their ‘corporate’ recordings as it aligned well with our video footage.

 - Once you find the right artist, ask them to send you a sample voice over, e.g. the first sentence of your script.
 That will help you determine if they ‘sound’ right.

 - Once you choose the right person, ask them to record the script in varying speeds – normal speed, fast and really fast reading.
-We needed a very fast reading to match the pace of our video case study and convey the sense of energy that we wanted.
+We needed a very fast reading to match the pace and convey the sense of energy that we wanted.
 Our voice over artist did four recordings for us and we’ve chosen the fastest reading speed.

 - We found voicespro.com a particularly good site for browsing portfolios of voice over artists.

 Step 12: Final cut and promotion of your video case study